 - 2.1 This policy explains our commitment to safeguarding children and adults at risk.
 It covers all types of harm, including all forms of abuse and exploitation. - 2.2 Our Guidance on Safeguarding outlines the process we follow to prevent, report, respond and learn from safeguarding concerns.
-This applies to everyone who comes into contact with us. - 2.3 Harm includes harm arising from: - The conduct of our staff or volunteers - The design and implementation of our services and activities.
+This applies to everyone who comes into contact with us. - 2.3 Harm includes harm arising from; - The conduct of our staff or volunteers. - The design and implementation of our services and activities.

-This policy does not cover sexual or other forms of harassment between staff or volunteers.
+This policy does not cover sexual or other forms of harassment between staff or volunteers. (refer to HR3.17 Bullying and Harassment policy and procedure)

-- 2.4 Everyone who works with us or for us must abide by this policy and its guidance.
-This includes our staff, volunteers, trustees, consultants, and contractors. - 2.5 Our partners must have a policy that aligns with this policy.
+2.4 Everyone who works with us or for us must abide by this policy and its guidance.